falcopackages/fujin/docs/tutorial.rst

 .. note::

     If you are installing it in a virtual environment, then there will be a file ``.venv/bin/bookstore`` that will run this CLI entry point.
 This is what ``fujin`` expects internally.
-    When it deploys your Python project, it sets up and installs a virtual environment in the app directory in a .venv folder and expects this entry point to be able to run commands with the ``fujin app exec <command>`` command.
+    When it deploys your Python project, it sets up and installs a virtual environment in the app directory in a ``.venv`` folder and expects this entry point to be able to run commands with the ``fujin app exec <command>`` command.

-Currently, our entry point will run a main function in the ``src/bookstore/__init__.py`` file.
+Currently, our entry point will run the main function in the ``src/bookstore/__init__.py`` file.
 Let's change that.

 .. code-block:: shell